Cnecomicz/gold-and-gallows/README.md

 ### A note on old school inspired mechanics and communities

-As stated, one primary design ethos of Gold & Gallows is its rules- light nature.
+As stated, one primary design ethos of Gold & Gallows is its rules-light nature.
 A lot of old school systems are rules-light as well, perhaps mainly by virtue of the fact that they didn't have 50+ years of additional ideas on top of them.
 In addition to being less complex, I also generally just like the old school sensibilities: games should be driven by players' choices, encounters should require players to plan and strategize (not rely on their characters' skills), and the world need not be balanced or centered around the players.
 This ethos is sometimes packaged under the OSR (for Old School Renaissance) philosophy, but I personally will not identify under that banner.
 Unfortunately there exist a number of people in the OSR with alt-right views and several that have acted on such views, and the OSR on the